ietf-tools/ietf-dailydose/README.md

 makes it possible to hack Daily Dose more easily (originally the development was done mainly by ssh'ing to the production servers :-).

-The instructions and scripts are written for OSX and Docker Toolbox ("brew cask install dockertoolbox", or from https://www.docker.com/docker-toolbox).
-If you have Linux, docker/docker-configuration.sh probably needs tweaking (pull requests welcome).
-If you have Windows, just run Linux in VirtualBox or something...

 First, build the image: `docker/build`.

 Next, start the container: `docker/run`: